 Figure 4-5.
-Constrained and Prioritized Expenditures: 2022 to 2026 (Millions of \$YOE)
+Constrained and Prioritized Expenditures: 2023 to 2027 (Millions of \$YOE)

 Figure 4-6 presents the SGR backlog projection associated with this constrained funding scenario.
-Based on this analysis, SunRail's expected reinvestment capital expenditures (as documented in the 2022 Financial Plan), is sufficient to control the size of the backlog of this five-year projection period.
+Based on this analysis, SunRail's expected reinvestment capital expenditures (as documented in the 2022 Financial Plan), is sufficient to reduce the size of the backlog over the five-year projection period.

 Figure 4-6.
-Constrained Scenario: SGR Backlog Projection for 2022 to 2026 (Millions of \$YOE)
+Constrained Scenario: SGR Backlog Projection for 2023 to 2027 (Millions of \$YOE)